randomtruffles/Dominion_League/rules.md

 <a name="4.9.2"></a>4.9.2.
 You may choose a different policy regarding which undos you will allow, so long as you announce it to your opponent before the game.

 ### <a name="4.10"></a>4.10.
 Timers
-Games in the Dominion League do not use a timer.
+Games in the Dominion League do not use a timer to enforce play speed.
+Currently, we are collecting data that will be used to inform changes to the League's timer policy.

 <a name="4.10.1"></a>4.10.1.
+Games should be played using the "League" timer setting.
+This is included automatically when using the "League Match" table setting.

+<a name="4.10.2"></a>4.10.2.
 The "Make (opponent) Resign?" prompt in [Dominion Online](https://dominion.games/) should only be used to address connection issues and other technical difficulties (see [4.11](#4.11)).
 It should not be used to enforce speed of play on your opponent.

-<a name="4.10.2"></a>4.10.2.
-If you feel that an opponent is playing especially slowly, consider politely requesting that they play more quickly, or reaching out to a moderator.

 ### <a name="4.11"></a>4.11.
 Suspending games